Monthly Archives: November 2011

 Lincoln Pardons Turkey, But Not General Porter!

-Wednesday, November 23 will mark another year in which a turkey receives a Presidential pardon, this time from President Obama.
-The 2011 turkeys (there are always two nowadays–one is an alternate in case something happens to the first) are from … Continue reading
+Wednesday, November 27 marked another year in which a turkey received a Presidential pardon, this time from President Obama.
+The 2013 turkeys (there are always two nowadays–one is an alternate in case something happens to the first) are from Michigan, and will live to gobble another day at the nationally recognized livestock facility at the […]

 African-Americans in the Civil War (Part 2)